 When I found this heart-shaped tray at our local dollar store, I knew right away that I wanted to use it to create a Valentine’s Salt Writing Tray!
 This adorable salt writing tray is the perfect idea to spice up your child’s writing and fine motor practice!

-Color the table salt pink using pink food dye or a little squirt of pink tempera paint.
+Use pink Himalayan salt for easy prep.
+Or if you have regular table salt, color the table salt pink using pink food dye or a little squirt of pink tempera paint.
 Mix up with salt and coloring really well, then set it out to dry.
 If the salt gets a little clumpy, just break up the clumps with your hands.

 Once the pink salt is dry, fill the heart-shaped tray with a layer of salt.
 Add a cute Valentine pen or pencil and set out the tray with some alphabet flashcards.